-RECHNOLOGY Why are USB drives still relevant today?

-#KingstonIsWithYou

-# Why are USB drives still relevant today?
+Why Are USB Drives Still Relevant Today?

-Foreword and contents
+Foreword and Contents

-In today's digital era where 60% of all global corporate data is stored in the cloud, discussing the relevance of a storage technology approaching thirty years of age may seem a little odd.
+In today's digital era where 60% of all global corporate data is stored in the cloud1, discussing the relevance of a storage technology approaching thirty years of age may seem a little odd.
 However, since its introduction, this storage staple has evolved and continues to do so.

 Long gone are the days where USB drives were simply a standard means of connecting files, drives, and applications.
 Today's solutions not only boast vastly improved transfer speed, but they also provide reliable and secure portable media that are mandatory in many situations.
 But how are USB drives still relevant, when cloud storage solutions can seemingly offer many of the same benefits?

-Within this eBook we'll discuss where USB flash drives belong amidst a cloud-dominated landscape.
-Supported by key insights from some of the leading industry experts, we'll explore how today's organisations are using USB drives and debate their place amongst software-based encryption, independent storage environments, and endpoint data security.
+In this eBook, we'll discuss where USB flash drives belong amid a cloud-dominated landscape.
+Supported by key insights from some of the industry's leading experts, we'll explore how today's organisations are using USB drives and debate their place among software-based encryption, independent storage environments, and endpoint data security.

-Table of content
+Table of Contents Contributors The Rise of the USB Flash Drive Pages 3

+3

+The Rise of the USB Flash Drive 0

+THE THOSE OF THE OOD HAGIT BITTE 4

+Portable Storage that Meets Evolving Demand 5-6

+Encryption: Hardware-Based vs. Software- Based 7-8

+The Growing Need to Protect Sensitive Data 9

+Securing Sensitive Financial Data 10

+Secure Access to Patient Health Data 11

+The USB Drive in a Future of Cloud Storage 12-13

+Summary and About Kingston 14

+Why Are USB Drives Still Relevant Today?

 Contributors

-The rise of the USB flag

-Portable storage that demand

-Encryption: Hardwarebased

-The growing need to pl

-Securing sensitive fina

-Secure access to patie

-The USB drive in a futu

-Summary and about Ki

-Pages

-3

-ash drive 4

-meets evolving 5-6

--based vs software- 7-8

-protect sensitive data 9

-ancial data 10

-ient health data 11

-ure of cloud storage 12-13

-Kingston 14

-Why are USB drives still relevant today?

-Contributors This eBook has been created with three industry experts in IT and emerging technologies.
+This eBook has been created together with three industry experts in IT and emerging technologies.

-Rafael Bloom Rafael has spent his career within senior Technology Product, Marketing Communications and Business Development roles.
-His advisory practice focuses on the new organisational, product and communications challenges of technological and regulatory changes.
-This highly diverse work involves subject matter expertise on information governance and compliance by design, data privacy and emerging technologies such as AdTech, Mobile & 5G, AI and Machine Learning.
+Rafael Bloom

+Rafael has spent his career in senior

+Technology Product, Marketing

+Communications, and Business

+Development roles.
+His advisory practice

+focuses on the new organizational,

+product, and communications challenges

+of technological and regulatory changes.

+This highly diverse work involves

+subject matter expertise on information

+governance and compliance by design,

+data privacy, and emerging technologies

+such as AdTech, mobile & 5G, AI, and

+machine learning.

 Tomasz Surdyk

-With over 24 years of experience in IT security within governments, Tomasz is a leading figure when it comes to information security, personal data and cybersecurity.
+With over 24 years of experience in IT security within governments, Tomasz is a leading figure when it comes to information security, personal data, and cybersecurity.
 In his past, he has inspected ICT systems and networks that process classified information and personal data in government administration and has security clearance for NATO and the EU.
-For several years, he has been the owner of a company specialising in the implementation of secure solutions increasing the security of business information and personal data.
+For several years, he has been the owner of a company specializing in the implementation of secure solutions to increase the security of business information and personal data.

-##
+David Clarke

-David Clarke David is recognised as one of the top 10 influencers by Thompson Reuter's "Top 30 most influential thought-leaders and thinkers on social media, in risk management, compliance and reg-tech in the UK" and is in the top 50 list of Global Experts by Kingston Technology.
-In the past, David held multiple security management positions such as Global Head of Security Service Delivery and Head of Security Infrastructure for Global FTSE 100 companies.
+David is recognized as one of the top 10 influencers by Thompson Reuter's "Top 30 most influential thought-leaders and thinkers on social media, in risk management, compliance and reg-tech in the UK" and is in the top 50 list of Global Experts by Kingston Technology.
+In the past, David held multiple security management positions such as Global Head of Security Service Delivery and Head of Security Infrastructure for global FTSE 100 companies.